sigsep/open-unmix-pytorch/docs/training.md

 > This documentation refers to the standard training procedure for _Open-unmix_, where each target is trained independently.
 It has not been updated for the end-to-end training capabilities that the `Separator` module allows.
 Please contribute if you try this.

-Both models, `umxhq` and `umx` that are provided with pre-trained weights, can be trained using the default parameters of the `train.py` function.
+Both models, `umxhq` and `umx` that are provided with pre-trained weights, can be trained using the default parameters of the `scripts/train.py` function.

+## Installation

+The train function is not part of the python package, thus we suggest to use [Anaconda](https://anaconda.org/) to install the training requirments, also because the environment would allow reproducible results.

+To create a conda environment for _open-unmix_, simply run:

+`conda env create -f scripts/environment-X.yml` where `X` is either [`cpu-linux`, `gpu-linux-cuda10`, `cpu-osx`], depending on your system.
+For now, we haven't tested windows support.

+## Training API

 The [MUSDB18](https://sigsep.github.io/datasets/musdb.html) and [MUSDB18-HQ](https://sigsep.github.io/datasets/musdb.html) are the largest freely available datasets for professionally produced music tracks (~10h duration) of different styles.
 They come with isolated `drums`, `bass`, `vocals` and `others` stems. _MUSDB18_ contains two subsets: "train", composed of 100 songs, and "test", composed of 50 songs.